“After nourishment, shelter and companionship, stories are the thing we need most in the world.” Philip Pullman

 Reading is an essential skill for life.
 Our philosophy of ‘Reading for Betterment’ places reading at the centre of our curriculum.
 Our aim is to nurture and inspire all students to become life-long readers.

-Our Confident Curriculum actively incorporates a wealth of opportunities for pupils to read independently, read aloud and to be read to, each and every day.
+Our Curriculum actively incorporates a wealth of opportunities for pupils to read independently, read aloud and to be read to, each and every day.
 We are developing a culture of reading for betterment by:

 The Education Endowment Foundation recognises that ‘literacy skills are both general and subject specific’.
 As such, within each of our subject areas; we support and teach students how to read, write and communicate effectively by:

-Every year, students are tested twice so that we have an accurate idea of their reading age.
+Every year, students are tested three times using GL assessments so that we have an accurate measure of their reading age.
 This enables teaching staff to set appropriate and challenging tasks and to implement targeted support.
-We use a variety of targeted support programmes to help improve reading ability, such as, Fresh Start & The National Literacy Trust’s Skills Academy
+We use a variety of targeted support programmes to help improve reading ability:

 We have an extensive form time reading programme where, twice a week, form time is dedicated to staff reading aloud to students.
 ‘Just Read’ inspires a love of reading.
 We read non-fiction and fiction from historical and cultural backgrounds to support the development of vocabulary for all of our students.